- try to limit each paragraph to one or two short sentences

 - the style

 Keep it short and simple (KISS)

 KISS stands for ‘keep it short and simple’.
 This is the principle that information is more easily understood if language is kept simple.

-Don’t use 2 words where 1 plain word will do, and always choose the shortest appropriate words or phrases:
+Don’t use two words where one plain word will do, and always choose the shortest appropriate words or phrases:

 - don’t try to cram in too much information

-- stick to 1 main idea or statement per sentence, with no more than 1 or 2 supporting clauses
+- stick to one main idea or statement per sentence, with no more than one or two supporting clauses

 - cut out unnecessary words; it makes the important facts more memorable

-- don’t start 2 consecutive sentences with ‘The’, if you can avoid doing so
+- don’t start two consecutive sentences with ‘The’, if you can avoid doing so

 Avoid phrases such as ‘in the event of’, ‘by virtue of the fact that’, ‘the question as to whether’ and ‘if the possibility exists’.
 Instead, use ‘if’, ‘because’, ‘whether’ and ‘if possible’.